chxmxii/challengefile/README.md

      ```bash
      challengefile help
      ```
 - **Note**: The `challengefile` and `kubeconfig` are optional arguments.
-If not provided, the tool will look for the `./challengefile` in the current directory and use the default kubeconfig.
+If not provided, the tool will look for the `challengefile` file in the current directory and use the default kubeconfig under $HOME/.kube/config.
 ## Features

 - **Deploy challenges** to Kubernetes with ease.